thekeybox/keybox/README.md

 Customer data is stolen every day from enterprises, e.g. hotels.
-Keybox allows sensitive data to be stored orbacked up in decentralised, secure fragments.
-The data can be accessed instantly for business logic and may

-not even need to be recovered in its entirety to return specific data requests.
+Keybox allows sensitive data to be stored or backed up in decentralised, secure fragments.
+The data can be accessed instantly for business logic and may not even need to be recovered in its entirety to return specific data requests.